 She left the hospital and returned to her work.

-But the Tuberculosis had damaged her lungs too much.
+But her lungs were damaged too much.

 She had wanted to donate her corneas to an eye bank after her death, but this could not be done because of the TB infection.

 Anna Eleanor Roosevelt was buried in Hyde Park on November 10th beside her husband.